 SSOs adopt IP disclosure and licensing policies to promote widespread diffusion of standards that may incorporate intellectual property rights.
-This paper provides an overview of disclosure policies, describes a novel database containing information on declared essential IPRs, and illustrates some of the ways that these data can be used.
-The number of IP declarations in our sample of 13 major SSOs has been steadily increasing for the last two decades, perhaps reflecting the increasing importance of standards and open technology platforms to the ICT sector.
-We show that the 6,633 declared essential US patents in our data score much higher than a set of "average" patents with similar age and technology profiles on a variety of indicators of patent value and technical significance.
+In the first part of our paper, we provide an overview of disclosure policies, develop a formal model of the disclosure process, describe a novel database containing information on declared essential patents, and illustrate some of the ways that these data can be used.
+The number of IP declarations in our sample of 13 major SSOs has been steadily increasing for the last two decades, perhaps reflecting the increasing importance of standards and open technology platforms to the ICT sector: In our data, the 6,723 declared essential US patents score much higher than a set of "average" patents with similar age and technology profiles on a variety of indicators of patent value and technical significance.
 We also show that the difference between declared essential patents and their matched controls varies across SSOs, licensing commitments and disclosure timing.

-Using a set of control patents that is matched to the dSEPs based on their pre-disclosure citation patterns, we find evidence that disclosure and incorporation into a standard increase both citations rates and the probability that a patent is asserted in litigation in US courts.
-Exploring heterogeneity in these results uncovers a number of interesting patterns.
-The citation and litigation effects are smaller for two SSOs - ETSI and the IETF - and we argue that this reflects significant differences in their underlying policies.
-ETSI has a mandatory specific disclosure policy that leads to a large rate of false positives (i.e. patents that are not truly essential to the standard) in our sample of declared essential patents.
+In the second part of our paper, using a set of control patents that is matched to the dSEPs based on their pre-disclosure citation patterns, we find evidence that disclosure and incorporation into a standard increase both citations rates and the probability that a patent is asserted in litigation in US courts.
+Exploring heterogeneity in these results uncovers a number of novel patterns.
+The citation and litigation effects are smaller for two SSOs - ETSI and the IETF - and we argue that this reflects the significant differences in their policies captured by our formal model.
+ETSI has a mandatory specific disclosure policy that leads to specific disclosure of more patents that individually have a lower probability of remaining technically essential.
 This leads to smaller estimated disclosure effects.
 At the IETF, we see earlier disclosures, and a much higher number of royalty-free licensing commitments, and argue that this reflects a culture of encouraging ex ante competition among alternative technologies during the standardization process, leading to fewer cites when a disclosed patent is circumvented, and lower litigation rates when it is available for free.

-Our novel data also allow us to describe how changes in citation and litigation rates vary with the terms of licensing commitments.
-Consistent with the prior in a large theoretical literature on the topic, litigation increases after disclosure more for patents disclosed under FRAND terms then royalty free terms, and more for patents that have no licensing commitment than for FRAND encumbered IP.
+The data also allow us to describe how changes in citation and litigation rates vary with the terms of licensing commitments.
+Consistent with the prior theoretical literature on the topic, after disclosure, litigation increases more for patents disclosed under FRAND terms than royalty free terms, and more for patents that have no licensing commitment than for FRAND encumbered IP.
 Interestingly, we see a large increase in self-citation to patents declared under royalty-free terms, and future research might explore the idea that this reflects a strategic decision to offer essential IP for free when a firm owns a large stock of proprietary complements.